Phishing is a type of cyberattack in which cybercriminals use deceptive tactics to trick individuals into divulging sensitive information.

 3. Whaling

-Whaling closely resembles spear phishing, but instead of going after any employee within a company, scammers specifically target senior executives (or “the big fish,” hence the term whaling).
-This includes the CEO, CFO or any high-level executive with access to more sensitive data than lower-level employees.
-Often, these emails use a high-pressure situation to hook their victims, such as relaying a statement of the company being sued.
-This entices recipients to click the malicious link or attachment to learn more information.
+Oftentimes, these emails use a high-pressure situation to hook their victims, such as relaying a statement of the company being sued.
+This entices recipients to click the malicious link or attachment for more information.

 Example of Whaling